binarygeek119/PiFmRds-WebApp/README.md

 ## Notes
 1. Dont upload file with same name again, or else delete all the files from /PiFmRds-WebApp/uploads/
 2. More updates are coming so stay tuned, your suggestion to add / delete / enhance features are most welcome Bushra.
+3. Playable WAV file format is PCM, 44.1 kHz, Stereo, 16-bit; However, The WebApp will convert other files to required format.

 ## Acknowledgments